hangx1314/downscaling/README.md

 This repository contains code for downscaling daily maximum temperature (Tmax) and minimum temperature (Tmin) over coastal China from 0.25° to 0.05° and then to 0.01°.
 It supports machine-learning downscaling, conventional spatial interpolation, residual correction, scale-consistency correction, and warm-season validation.

-> This is a code-only package.
-Input data, masks, trained models, and outputs are not included.
-Most scripts contain default paths from the original Linux environment (`/public/home/...`); use command-line arguments to provide paths for your own system.

 ## 1. Methods